litemint/litemint/README.md

 - Now over 15000 mobile and web users - and growing fast!

+- Send, receive and trade any digital asset.
+Litemint is decentralized, secure and friendly.

 - Litemint accounts are standard, secure and compatible with all mainstream stellar services and hardware wallets.
 They implement mnemonic with [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), universal private key derivation with [SLIP-0010](https://github.com/satoshilabs/slips/blob/master/slip-0010.md) and [SEP-0005](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0005.md) and can be recovered and imported independently.

-- Leveraging the native anchor system of Stellar, the marketplace is an exclusive Litemint feature (coming soon).
-Users can list, buy and sell digital goods to all Litemint users.
-Merchants receive payments directly - no middle man.
+- Leveraging the native anchor system of Stellar, the Litemint instant game platform is an exclusive Litemint feature (coming soon).
+Game creators can publish their games to reach out and sell in-app products to all Litemint users.
+All payments are peer-to-peer.

 - Litemint allows seamless in-wallet deposits and withdrawals from partners by using federation and secure endpoints to bridge the Stellar network to external networks.
 If you operate a native token and wishes to discuss a possible integration, please contact us.